0x48lab/minecraft_manhunt/README.md

 - 300G for finding a fortress
 - 500G for reaching the End
 - 25G per diamond collected
-- 20G for successful escapes
+- 20G for successful escapes (100m+ distance)
+- Movement bonus when sprinting with enemies nearby

 ### Shop Categories
 - **⚔️ Weapons**: Swords, axes, tridents